Open 10am to 4pm

 Located between Seattle and Tacoma, Washington.
 Map

-Our address is 2525 S. 336th Street, Federal Way, WA 98003 but this will map to an empty field, so please be sure to follow the clearly marked signs to the Rhododendron and Bonsai Gardens as this street address can be confusing.
+Our street address is 2525 S. 336th Street, Federal Way, WA 98003 but this will map to an empty field, so please be sure to follow the clearly marked signs to the Rhododendron and Bonsai Gardens as this street address can be confusing.
+(Note: our mailing address is PO Box 3798, Federal Way, WA 98063)

 From Seattle: Drive south on Interstate 5, take exit 143, turn left onto South 320th Street.